-Average Barcelona rainfall.
 Did you know that in Barcelona it rains an average of 90 days a year?
 The rainiest season is autumn, specially September and October, although it’s unusual to rain for two days in a row.
 In the Summer there can be some summer storms: short but strong… so don’t worry about a cloudy day, as it might be sunny soon.

 By the way, here you’ll get a few ideas about what to do if it rains during your trip.

 In the winter Barcelona doesn’t suffer from extremely cold temperatures the average temperature goes from 9º to 12º (48 to 53F approx.), and in the city center it barely freezes.
 So if the sun is shining you’ll see all the bar terraces are crowded with people that wants to enjoy the sun.
 Snowfalls are pretty rare: maybe once a year (if it happens), and then it melts pretty quickly.

 If you travel in Spring and Summer you’ll enjoy the sea breeze coming from the Mediterranean.
-The average wind speed at see level is between 3 and 22m/s (6 to 43 knots approx.).
+The average wind speed at sea level is between 3 and 22m/s (6 to 43 knots approx.), what makes it great for sailing experiences.
 At sea level, the wind won’t create large waves either and very rarely the city council will activate the Emergency Plan designed when over 30% of the waves are higher than 2.5m (8 feet).

-Sunny days.
 In Barcelona it’s sunny practically all year around.
 There is little difference between maximum and minimum temperatures and all seasons are ideal to enjoy a walk by the beach, eat in restaurant terraces and enjoy any kind of outdoor activities.
 The best months to travel are May, June and September when it’s very sunny and the temperatures are warm but not unbearable.

-Barcelona sea temperature.
 In Barcelona, the water temperature and the sunny days are perfect to enjoy a good swim in the sea or a walk around the beach.
 The average temperature is around 18.5º (65F), and locals usually start getting in the water around June and keep flocking the beaches until end of September: outside of these months only Barceloneta neighbors, neoprene-dressed surfers and Nordic tourists are seen taking a bath.
 By the way, you’ll find more information on the Barcelona beaches in this other post.

 AND BONUS!
 Are there any natural catastrophes related to the Barcelona climate?